 Once you're happy with your form, click Save form at the upper right.
 This will save your changes in the form editor.

 Test your form

 Before publishing your form, you can click the Test tab to see what your live form will look like, as well as test submitting it.
-If you have progressive profiling enabled, you can also click Preview form behavior to see how the form changes for a visitor who has already filled certain fields in.
+If you have progressive profiling enabled (Marketing Hub Basic, Professional, or Enterprise only), you can also click Preview form behavior to see how the form changes for a visitor who has already filled certain fields in.